Joe Cartwright: A Proponent of Kansas City Jazz

 La Luna Negra (1998): This album highlights Joe’s skill in both hard bop and Latin jazz.
 It features lush, romantic tunes with Brazilian and Afro-Cuban influences.
 The instrumentation includes piano, bass, drums, and percussion, creating a rich, textured sound that is both sophisticated and accessible.

-NEXT TWO ALBUMS
+NEXT THREE ALBUMS

-Meet the Quartet
+Meet the Joe Cartwright Latin Jazz Quartet

 Jazz Up Your Next Event